ujjwalguptaofficial/jsstore.docs/docs/tutorial/transaction.md

 * getResult - getResult is used to get the value setted by setResult.

 <br>
-Let's see a example - so consider a situation where a customer buy some products and customer is not into the db.
+Let's see a example - Consider a situation where a customer buy some products and customer is not into the db.

 So the steps will be -